Parks Canada

-Parks Canada (Parcs Canada) is the agency of the Government of Canada which manages the country's 37 National Parks, three National Marine Conservation Areas, 172 National Historic Sites, one National Urban Park (Rouge), and one National Landmark (Pingo).
-It also manages 11 proposed national park areas (National Park Reserves).
+Parks Canada (Parcs Canada) is the agency of the Government of Canada which manages the country's 37 National Parks, 11 national park reserves, 5 National Marine Conservation Areas, 171 National Historic Sites, one National Urban Park (Rouge), and one National Landmark (Pingo).
 Parks Canada is mandated to "protect and present nationally significant examples of Canada's natural and cultural heritage, and foster public understanding, appreciation, and enjoyment in ways that ensure their ecological and commemorative integrity for present and future generations".

 The agency also administers lands and waters set aside as potential national parklands, including ten National Park Reserves and one National Marine Conservation Area Reserve.
 More than 450000 km2 of lands and waters in national parks and national marine conservation areas has been set aside for such purposes.
 Parks Canada cooperatively manages a large majority of their protected areas and heritage sites with Indigenous partners.
 The Canadian Register of Historic Places is supported and managed by the agency, in collaboration with provincial and territorial governments and other federal bodies.
 The agency is also the working arm of the national Historic Sites and Monuments Board, which recommends National Historic Sites, Events, and Persons.

-The minister of environment and climate change (Steven Guilbeault since 2021) is responsible for the agency, and it is managed by its chief executive officer (Ron Hallman since 2019).
+The minister of the environment, climate change and nature (Julie Dabrusin since 2025) is responsible for the agency, and it is managed by its chief executive officer (Ron Hallman since 2019).
 The agency's budget was billion in the 2020–2021 fiscal year and it employed public servants in March 2021.